Even in a world full of high-capacity autoloaders, many lawfully armed citizens still choose a revolver.

 Revolvers have a number of advantages over semi-automatic pistols, but speed of reloading is not one of them.
-Revolvers are limited by relatively small ammunition capacity, which is made even worse by the slow and sometimes difficult reloading process.
+Revolvers are limited by relatively small ammunition capacity.
+This is made even worse by the slow and sometimes difficult reloading process.

-Over the years, a number of different techniques have evolved to help load revolvers more quickly and reliably, including speed loaders, speed strips, and moon clips.
+Over the years, a number of different techniques have evolved to help load revolvers more quickly and reliably.
+These include speedloaders, speed strips and moon clipA moon clip or half-moon clip is a ring-shaped or star-shaped piece of metal designed to hold multiple cartridges together as a unit for simultaneous insertion and extraction from a revolver’s cylinder..
 All of these involve some type of device to hold the rounds together and help simultaneously align them with the chambers in the cylinder.

 Of these techniques, however, the use of moon clips may be the least understood.
-Outside of revolver competitions, the use of moon clips is somewhat uncommon, but they are a tool worthy of your consideration.
+Outside of revolver competitions, the use of moon clips is somewhat uncommon.
+But moon clips are a tool worthy of your consideration.

 Ultimately, moon clips are just another way of loading a revolver.

 A moon clip is a star-shaped sheet of thin metal, usually spring steel, designed to hold multiple cartridges together as a single unit.
-Most moon clips are designed to hold the exact number of rounds necessary to fully load a particular revolver’s cylinder, but there are also “half-moon clips” that fill half the cylinder, and even “one-third” moon clips that hold only two rounds each.
-This article will focus on the more common “full-moon clips” that hold 5, 6, 7, or 8 rounds, depending upon the full capacity of the revolver in question.
+Most moon clips are meant to hold the exact number of rounds necessary to fully load a particular revolver’s cylinder.
+However, there are also “half-moon clips” that fill half the cylinder, and even “one-third” moon clips that hold only two rounds each.
+We’ll stick to the more common “full-moon clip” that holds five to eight rounds, depending upon the full capacity of the revolver in question.